What do you get when you cross the unassuming and good-natured slide-in campaign with impossibly powerful display rules?

 But you can also use more than one ruleset with OptinMonster.
 This allows you to show your scroll box campaign to visitors who meet either of the conditions, instead of both.

-It also gives you two chances to win your visitor over.
+It also gives you multiple chances to win your visitor over.

 For the default ruleset, enable the scroll trigger as described in tip #1.